 - 5.1 CHIC's Business Plan aimed to secure savings for members of at least 10% across the range of CHIC's activities. - 5.2 For works and services contracts, individual members have benchmarked their spend against pre-CHIC costs under similar contracts.
-These savings (excluding materials) in years 1 and 2 are summarised below:
+These savings (excluding materials) in years 1, 2 and 3 are summarised in the following table: